microsoft/MeshTransformer/README.md

 # MeshTransformer ✨

-This is an official PyTroch implementation of [End-to-End Human Pose and Mesh Reconstruction with Transformers](https://arxiv.org/abs/2012.09760).
+This is our research code of [End-to-End Human Pose and Mesh Reconstruction with Transformers](https://arxiv.org/abs/2012.09760).

-MEsh TRansfOrmer (METRO) is a simple yet effective transformer framework that achieves strong results on human mesh reconstruction and hand mesh reconstruction.
-In this repository, we provide PyTorch code for training and testing our proposed method.
+MEsh TRansfOrmer is a simple yet effective transformer-based method for human pose and mesh reconsruction from an input image.
+In this repository, we provide our research code for training and testing our proposed method for the following tasks:

+- Human pose and mesh reconstruction
+- Hand pose and mesh reconstruction

  <img src="docs/metro-overview.png" width="650">